-To play Apple Race, kids put the point of their pencil on the center of the apple spinner, inside the paper clip.
+To play Apple Race, kids placed a paper clip on the inside of the apple spinner and put the point of their pencil on the center of the spinner.
 They flicked the clip with their fingers to make it spin and marked the corresponding apple color on their graph.

 Kids continued spinning until one color reached the top of their graph first.

 I just loved that there were so many opportunities for kids to talk about math while playing this game.
 Some of the ways students discussed math while playing Apple Race included:

 - Counting the number of each color apple marked on the graph.

 - Comparing apple colors by telling which color was greater than, less than or equal.

 - Counting and telling how many were needed to reach the top.